ComScore

 Isotoner

 Cuddly stretch fleece keeps these gloves fitted close to the contours of your hand, and there’s a microluxe inside layer that keeps you extra-warm.
 The glove’s outer has a water-repellent coating, so you’re not going to feel that snowball slush on your hands.
-And during winter cold and flu season, we appreciate a pair of gloves you can toss in the washer on the cold cycle and then let air dry.
+And during winter cold and flu season, I appreciate a pair of gloves you can toss in the washer on the cold cycle and then let air dry.
 Reviewers rave about the combination of warmth, softness and comfort these gloves provide.
 “These gloves are comfortable, warm, have a nice bit of stretch,” writes one reviewer.
 “They have a great design that makes them easy to wear and remove.
 They are not extra fancy, but look nicer in person than in the online pics and will look nice for any occasion.
 They are very soft and fit well.”

 FAST FACTS